 Getting More Flies With Honey

 It’s usually all in the way people treat me.
 If you ask me nicely, I’ll do almost anything for you, I’ll bend over backwards trying to get someone somewhere with the authority to authorize it.
-But, even if you’re right, and you come to me with an attitude, I’m going to painstakingly draw out the proceedure, leisurely walking through the store in search for the object, making sure to call every department and manager possible before acceeding to giving you the adjustment.
+But, even if you are right, and you come to me with an attitude, I’m going to painstakingly draw out the proceedure, leisurely walking through the store in search for the object, making sure to call every department and manager possible before giving you the adjustment.

 Gentle Reminder